rasshiagarwala33/communiity-projects_24/[project_name]/blog.md

 ## About the Author

+Hi, I am Harsh Kumar, I am a self taught Full Stack Developer and a Machine Learning Developer.I am doing my Bachelors in Computer Science from the Gujarat Technological University in India.I have a strong interest in Cloud Computing,Linux Kernel Devlopment and Machine Learning.

 Hello I am Rashi Agarwal,final year student persuing BTech in Computer Science And Engineering,a passionate engineer in the making and have my interest in developement and ai (Machine Learning,Deep Learning,Natural Language Processing and Python Developement).Quite interested in heathcare development,looking forward to create some interesting software solution for the current society problems.

 # YouTube Video Tutorial Link :-
 https://www.youtube.com/watch?v=i0xsM9EYS48